 Emergency and exit lighting serve a very important purpose.
 The sole objective of exit lights is to assist occupants out of a building, in the case of an emergency.
 The illuminated exit lights help the occupants to identify a path of travel and provide a clear thoroughfare for a safe exit from the building, in a quick time frame.

-Exit Lighting and Emergency Lighting regulations in Melbourne
+Exit Lighting and Emergency Lighting Regulations

 There are regulations surrounding the requirements and installation of exit lights.
 The Building Code of Australia AS2293 states that an exit lighting system must be installed to meet Australian Standards.
 It must be clearly visible to people approaching an exit and located in areas directing occupants to exits in hallways, passage ways, stairwells, lobby areas and alike and in every storey of a Class 5, 6, 7, 8 or 9 building where the storey has a floor area more than 300 m2.
 The lights must automatically connect to work in the event of a power failure; operating for the duration of 90 minutes independently, with highly visible letters and or symbols and located on, above or adjacent to every door providing an escape.